Uniform Commercial Code: History

 Even the confidential rough drafts of the UCC were saved and published as a 10-volume set.

-The UCC is the longest and most elaborate of the uniform acts.
-The Code has been a long-term, joint project of the National Conference of Commissioners on Uniform State Laws (NCCUSL) and the American Law Institute (ALI).
+In 1837, U.S. Supreme Court Justice Joseph Story opined that while most of the common law cannot be codified, the law of commercial contracts was sufficiently clear and stable.
+This collaboration between the American Law Institute and Uniform Law Commission has produced the longest and most elaborate of the uniform acts.
 NCCUSL and ALI began drafting the first version of the UCC in 1945, following earlier, less comprehensive codification efforts for areas including the sale of goods across state lines.

 Judge Herbert F. Goodrich was the chairman of the editorial board of the original 1952 edition, and the Code itself was drafted by legal scholars including Karl N. Llewellyn (the prime leader in the project), William A. Schnader, Soia Mentschikoff, and Grant Gilmore.
 The UCC contained principles and concepts borrowed from German law, although they were unacknowledged by Llewellyn.

 The Code, as the product of private organizations, is not itself the law, but only a recommendation of the laws that should be adopted in the states.
 Once enacted by a state, the UCC is codified into the state's code of statutes.
 A state may adopt the UCC verbatim as written by ALI and NCCUSL, or a state may adopt the UCC with specific changes.
 Unless such changes are minor, they can seriously obstruct the Code's express objective of promoting uniformity of law among the various states.
 Thus, persons doing business in various states must check local laws.

 The ALI and NCCUSL have established a permanent editorial board for the Code.
 This board has issued a number of official comments and other published papers.
 Although these commentaries do not have the force of law, courts interpreting the Code often cite them as persuasive authority in determining the effect of one or more provisions.
 Courts interpreting the Code generally seek to harmonize their interpretations with those of other states that have adopted the same or a similar provision.